ASPECTS OF AGING PROCESS

 Take Away!

-Aging is a natural process of getting old.
-No one could escape from this.
-We experience certain changes in our body during the process of aging.
-People assume that being old means being weak, dependent and ill, which may lead to many psychological disorders, but not for everyone.
-People who take care of themselves, exercise regularly, take healthy diet and proper sleep in their younger age can reduce these aspects of aging and might increase their lifespan.
+People assume that being old means being weak, dependent, and ill, which may lead to many psychological disorders, but not for everyone.
+People who take care of themselves, exercise regularly, take healthy diets, and proper sleep in their younger age can reduce these aspects of aging and might increase their lifespan.